leekonyoung/VivaRename/README.md

 # VivaRename

 What does this project do?
 This project will changes the name of the multiple files.
-We will start customizing the admin templates.
+It starts with GUI dialog.

 Why is this project useful?
 This will make easy to chang the name of the multiple files.